tiewei/til/docs/language-spec.md

 The language does not support any top-level [attribute][hcl-elems].

+The following [block][hcl-elems] type must appear _at most once_ in a configuration file.
+It contains configurations which pertain to an entire Bridge.
+Details are presented in the [Global Configurations](#global-configurations) section.

+* `bridge`

 The following [block][hcl-elems] types can appear in a configuration file in any order and number of occurrences.
 Each of them represents a different _component category_.
+Details are presented in the [Component Categories](#component-categories) section.

 * `channel`
 * `router`
 * `transformer`
 * `source`
 * `target`

-Each of these block types is described in the [Block Types](#block-types-component-categories) section.

 ## Block Labels